fanluo12/LC/Graphs/README.md

 ## 1905.
 Count Sub Islands
 We want to know grid2 islands are sub islands of grid1, first we traverse two grids, once grid1[r][c] is water and grid2[r][c] is land, we use dfs function to convert grid2[r][c] and neighbor islands as water, ie 0.
 After this we can simply traverse two grids and find union of them

+## 1958.
+Check if Move is Legal
+We want to change (r, c) to one color such that this color be a end point of ONE good line(at least 3 cell and two end points colors are same).
+So take (rMove, cMove) stable, and search 8 directionally with dfs search.
+In dfs search, we need to calculate line length.
+While new row and col in boundaries, we grid[new row][new col] is same color with stable point, we check if length greater than 3